 Tango is a partner dance from the second half of the 1800s.
 It originated along Río de Plata, especially in the poorer districts of Buenos Aires in Argentina och Montevideo in Uruguay.

 The early tango was influenced by many different dances and musical styles, of both European, African and local South American origin.
 Upon close inspection, it is possible to distinguish elements from such varied sources as the German Waltz, the African Candome, the Polish Mazurka, the Bohemian Schottische, the Spanish-Cuban Habanera, and Argentina’s very own Milonga.

 When the tango emerged, it quickly gained a very bad reputation in Argentina och Uruguay, since it was strongly associated with gangsters, brothels and seedy bars.
 The tango has come a long way since then, and in 2009 UNESCO approved a joint proposal by Argentina and Uruguay to include tango in the UNESCO Intangible Cultural Heritage List.

 Many different styles of tango have developed throughout the years, with some becoming more popular, long-lasting and widespread than others.
-As tango dancing and tango music spread across the globe, it picked up elements from the cultures in which it was practised.
+As tango dancing and tango music spread across the globe, it picked up elements from the cultures in which it was practiced.

 Here are a few examples of different tango styles.
 Many of them can be further divided into substyles.